 Thanks also go to many organisations, businesses and donors who have provided The Friends with support and help along the way.

-The Friends of Hoar Oak Cottage Heritage Archive comprises material donated to The Friends by many individuals and organisations and is registered with The National Archives Archon Directory – Registration No.3394.
+The Friends of Hoar Oak Cottage Heritage Collection comprises material researched, created by or donated to The Friends by many individuals and organisations and is registered with The National Archives Archon Directory – Registration No.3394.
 Please feel free to contact us for details about using any materials contained in the archive and on this website.